Integralist/integralist.co.uk/content/posts/hitchikers-guide-to-go.md

 > here is a similar result using `go doc`
 > `go doc http.Request.ParseForm | less`

-The purpose of `go doc` was to provide a simplistic cli documentation viewer, where as `Godoc` has many more features available.
+The purpose of `go doc` was to provide a simplistic cli documentation viewer, whereas `Godoc` has many more features available.

 The `go doc` command also works not only with Go's own library's but your own custom packages as well.